Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 The lab report must be received and confirmed by NRCan before any model will appear on NRCan’s list of ENERGY STAR certified models.

-The certification body will provide the results of verification testing of all models to NRCan within two (2) working days of receipt from the third-party laboratory that performed the test.
+The certification body will provide the results of verification testing of all models to NRCan within five (5) business days of receipt of the lab report test results from the third-party laboratory that performed the test.

 9. Requirements of Organizations Certifying Products for ENERGY STAR Certification